Sustainable living the Trico Way

 We stand behind our work and will always strive to lead by example.
 Trico’s approach is unique because we use real data from real homes to determine our energy performance metrics.

-Backed by factual data collected from nearly 1,000 homes built by Trico, we are proud to say that a Trico home — on average — performs 21.12% higher than the National Energy Code of Canada’s minimum prescriptive standards.
+Backed by factual data collected from nearly 1,000 homes built by Trico, we are proud to say that, on average, a Trico home performs 21.12% higher than the National Energy Code of Canada’s minimum prescriptive standards.
 Some of our homes have performed even higher at 40% above code standards. (*Performance metrics are based on the assumed average energy usage of a household with 2 adults and 2 children, at home 50% of the time.)

 What does this mean?
 By performing above code standards, Trico homeowners can save on average 21.59 gigajoules of energy per year, or the equivalent of:

 Trico has also enlisted the help of Energy Advisor Mike Lucas, an industry leader in energy analysis and a residential air quality investigator, to help us measure and optimize the energy performance of our homes.
-By working with industry professionals, we continue to ensure and guarantee the homes we build are of a high standard that will never compromise the comfort of our homeowners, yet leave a lasting impact that continues for future generations.
+By working with industry professionals, we not only continue to ensure and guarantee the homes we build are of a high standard that will never compromise the comfort of our homeowners, but leave a lasting impact that continues for future generations.